 - Recognise that services may need to be delivered in different ways in order to meet the required outcomes of the NMS, and that policies and procedures may need to be temporarily changed to reflect this: ‘Each standard is preceded by a statement of the outcome to be achieved by the fostering service provider. . .
 Services will normally show that they are meeting the headline statement of the outcome by following the standards below.
 However, these do not have to be followed exactly if the service can demonstrate, and Ofsted is satisfied, that the outcomes are being met in a different way.’ (p4)

-Regulations 23, 24 and 25 govern the constitution, membership and function of a fostering panel.
+- Regulations 23, 24 and 25 govern the constitution, membership and function of a fostering panel.
 Regulation 23(4) requires the provider to ‘constitute one or more fostering panels as necessary’ and Reg 24(1) sets out the minimum members needed in order for the panel to be constituted, stating that ‘no business may be conducted by a fostering panel unless at least the following [see 24(1) (i, ii & iii)] meet as the panel’.
 This nearly always means in practice a face to face meeting of panel members.
 However, there is nothing in the legislation that says that fostering panels cannot be held by way of a ‘virtual’ meeting using currently available media platforms.
+Some services may wish to consider the continuation of virtual panels in some form once the temporary amendments to the fostering regulations relating to panels expire.

 - Fostering panels should be conducted in a way that supports the making of timely, quality and appropriate recommendations in line with the overriding objective to promote the welfare of children in foster care.